thallosaurus/modal-php/README.md

 - by resolving the returned promise [1](#-using-channel-1-)
 - by calling the supplied callback function [2](#-using-channel-2-)

 Technically there is also a third way [3](#channel-3), by using the dataset way micromodal.js provides.
 A shortcut function is available with the `Modal#getOpenButton($label);` function that returns the button as string.
 This discards the input data and can be used for simple info dialogs.
 You can override this behaivor by adding `data-modal-ignore` to the input.
+Every Input-Element with this attribute gets also skipped in the conversion to an object.

 The modal-Promise will always reject if the user cancels the modal.
 You either have to catch it with `Promise.catch()` or let it silently fail.